JDS Ōshio: Design

-The design of this ship uses the same technology as SSK, and is expanded to almost the same size as the original Kuroshio.
+The design of this ship uses the same technology as preceding diesel-electric submarines, but is expanded to almost the same size as the original Kuroshio.

-Her ship type is an underwater high-speed nautical submarine similar to SSK.
-The hull structure is also based on the same double-shell type as SSK, but for slimming down, the rear part is a single-shell type and is a partial single-shell type.
-As for the material of the pressure hull, NS46 tempered high-strength steel (yield strength 46 kgf / mm2 / 451MPa), which was limited only to the frame in 35SSK, was fully adopted.
+This ship was designed as an underwater high-speed nautical submarine similar to other contemporary diesel-electric submarines.
+The hull structure is of double-hulled construction, but is somewhat slimmed down, with the aft of the vessel being of a partial single-hulled construction.
+As for the material of the pressure hull, NS46 tempered high-strength steel (yield strength 46 kgf / mm2 / 451MPa), which was limited only to the frame in earlier Japanese submarines, was fully adopted.